Linear algebra: Subspaces, span, and basis

 where v_{1}, v_{2}, ..., v_{k} are in S, and a_{1}, a_{2}, ..., a_{k} are in F form a linear subspace called the span of S. The span of S is also the intersection of all linear subspaces containing S. In other words, it is the smallest (for the inclusion relation) linear subspace containing S.

 A set of vectors is linearly independent if none is in the span of the others.
 Equivalently, a set S of vectors is linearly independent if the only way to express the zero vector as a linear combination of elements of S is to take zero for every coefficient a_{i}.

 A set of vectors that spans a vector space is called a spanning set or generating set.
-If a spanning set S is linearly dependent (that is not linearly independent), then some element w of S is in the span of the other elements of S, and the span would remain the same if one remove w from S. One may continue to remove elements of S until getting a linearly independent spanning set.
-Such a linearly independent set that spans a vector space V is called a basis of V. The importance of bases lies in the fact that they are simultaneously minimal generating sets and maximal independent sets.
+If a spanning set S is linearly dependent (that is not linearly independent), then some element w of S is in the span of the other elements of S, and the span would remain the same if one were to remove w from S. One may continue to remove elements of S until getting a linearly independent spanning set.
+Such a linearly independent set that spans a vector space V is called a basis of V. The importance of bases lies in the fact that they are simultaneously minimal-generating sets and maximal independent sets.
 More precisely, if S is a linearly independent set, and T is a spanning set such that S ⊆ T, then there is a basis B such that S ⊆ B ⊆ T.

 Any two bases of a vector space V have the same cardinality, which is called the dimension of V; this is the dimension theorem for vector spaces.
 Moreover, two vector spaces over the same field F are isomorphic if and only if they have the same dimension.

 If any basis of V (and therefore every basis) has a finite number of elements, V is a finite-dimensional vector space.
 If U is a subspace of V, then dim U ≤ dim V. In the case where V is finite-dimensional, the equality of the dimensions implies U = V.